-What is the Impact of an Internal RA?
+What Is the Impact of an Internal RA?

 In performing a WebTrust for Certification Authorities engagement, the practitioner will consider how the CA handles the RA function and whether the RA function is within the scope of the examination.
 Where an internal RA exists (or operated by the same entity as the CA) it should be included in the WebTrust for Certification Authorities engagement.
-Therefore, this guide would not be applicable.

-What is the Impact of an External Constrained RA?
+What Is the Impact of an External Constrained RA?